ivan-gorynin-ml/strapi-cms-explore/src/api/README.md

 - The profile/person/identity-document/emergency-contacts must belong to the authenticated user
 - Returns 403 Forbidden if ownership check fails

-**Note:** EmergencyContact updates via numeric ID would require individual PUT requests per contact.
-The email-based endpoint is preferred for bulk operations.
+**Note:** For EmergencyContact bulk operations (updates or deletes), the email-based endpoint is preferred.
+Direct numeric IDs work for single-contact operations but require individual requests for each contact.

 ### Standard REST Operations